uwdb/website/nwds/nwds.markdown

 distributed across a cluster in batch and interactive modes, allowing programmers to mix different modes of execution easily.

+**Bio**:
+Daniel von Dincklage is Tech Lead for the Yedalog project.
+He went to the Technische Universtiaet Darmstadt in Germany and got his PhD from University of Colorado at Boulder.
+His main research interest is the interaction of static software analyses with programmer productivity tools.

 ___

 **Speaker**: [Sailesh Krishnamurthy](http://sites.google.com/site/sailesh/), Amazon